tarwn/lessthandot-hugo/blogs/content/posts/2013-01-15-displaying-net-build-warnings-in.md

 In this post I am going to cover capturing the warnings from an MSBuild build step, adding that warning count to the main dashboard, adding a statistics chart for the warning count over time, adding a condensed list to the end of the build log, adding the formatted list as a build artifact, and adding a custom report tab to report the warnings for each build.

-Because who doesn&#8217;t need five different ways to see their warnings?
+Because who doesn't need five different ways to see their warnings?

 ## Capturing the Build Warnings